raghumanimehta/Regional-Business-Management-app/README.md

 - As a user, I'd want to be able to view all the stores/outlets/offices and manage them, for example, increasing the number of employees to a particular store in a particular region .
 - As a user, I'd want to be able to transfer resources or stock of various products from one store/outlet to another.
+- As a user, I'd like to be able to save the information of the facilities.
+I'd also like to be reminded of saving when I quit the application.
+- As a user, I'd like to be able to load the information I stored earlier.